-Management considers certain non-GAAP financial measures to be useful to investors in evaluating our financial performance and condition including segment pre-tax operating income, net operating income (loss) and net operating income per common share.
-Such measures have been reconciled to their most comparable GAAP financial measures.
+Management considers certain non-GAAP financial measures, including net operating income (loss) and segment pre-tax operating income, to be useful to investors in evaluating our financial performance and condition.
+These measures have been reconciled to their most comparable GAAP financial measures.
 For a definition of these non-GAAP measures and other metrics used in our analysis, see "- Use of non-GAAP Financial Measures."